 Resources are allocated on a ‘needs led’ basis.
-We always strive to make pupils as independent as possible but do recognise that for some children additional adult support may be required to help them to fulfil their potential.
-This support can sometimes be given as part of a small group intervention that will be delivered for a number of weeks; it might be necessary for some personalised work to be delivered on a 1:1 basis.
+We always strive to make pupils as independent as possible but do recognise that for some children additional adult support may be required to help them to learn in the most effective way.
+This support can be delivered whole class, small group and 1:1.
+It will be delivered for a number of weeks and the impact of this will be measured.
 These decisions are made by our Senior Leadership Team who will always consider the views of all stakeholders involved, particularly the parents and carers, the pupil and any recommendations made by any relevant professionals.

 How does the school evaluate the effectiveness of its provision for SEND pupils?